-Our revenue was derived primarily from contracts with the U.S. government for the development of SparVax® and our rBChE bioscavanger.
-Our revenue in the three and six months ended June 30, 2014 changed from the comparable period of 2013 primarily due to the following:
+Our revenue was derived primarily from contracts with the U.S. government for the development of SparVax[®] and our rBChE bioscavanger.
+Our revenue in the three months ended March 31, 2014 changed from the comparable period of 2013 primarily due to the following:

-Under our contract for the development of SparVax®, we recognized approximately \$3.4 million and \$3.5 million in revenue for the three months ended June 30, 2014 and 2013, respectively, and approximately \$6.9 million and \$8.6 million of revenue for the six months ended June 30, 2014 and 2013, respectively.
-During the three and six months ended June 30, 2014, revenue was primarily attributable to specific development activities including stability testing of Final Drug Product (FDP), non-clinical animal studies, preparation for the BARDA In Process Review (IPR) meeting and ongoing activities necessary to close out the BARDA contract.
-Milestone revenue was \$0.07 million for the six months ended June 30, 2013.
-During the three and six months ended June 30, 2013 milestone revenue was primarily attributable to the completion of non-clinical studies and other development work for SparVax®.
-During the three months and six months ending June 30, 2014, we received the payment of a substantial portion of the remaining Fixed Fee of \$2.1 million, provided for under the SparVax® development contract, which was paid to PharmAthene as a result of the partial termination of the contract.

-We received notification from BARDA advising us of its decision to de-scope the current SparVax® anthrax vaccine contract through a partial termination for convenience.
+- Under our contract for the development of SparVax®, we recognized approximately \$3.4 million and \$5.1 million in revenue for the three months ended March 31, 2014 and 2013, respectively.
+During the three months ended March 31, 2014, revenue was primarily attributable to specific development activities including stability testing of Final Drug Product (FDP), non-clinical animal studies, and preparation for the BARDA In Process Review (IPR) meeting.
+Milestone revenue was \$0.3 million and \$0.1 million for the three months ended March 31, 2014 and 2013, respectively.
+During the quarter ended March 31, 2013 revenue was primarily attributable to pre-clinical and other development work for SparVax®.
+The decrease in revenue for the three months ended March 31, 2014 compared to the same period in 2013 reflects lower overall development activity in the current period, due to among other things, the FDA's clinical hold.
+On April 4, 2014, we received notification from BARDA advising us of its decision to de-scope the current SparVax® anthrax vaccine contract through a partial termination for convenience.
 BARDA has subsequently provided guidance authorizing PharmAthene to complete six activities under the contract.
 All other activities were de-scoped, including the proposed Phase 2 clinical trial.
-PharmAthene has proposed an estimated timeline for completing these contract activities up to and including the submission of its settlement proposal.
-We expect these events to occur in the third or fourth quarter of 2014.
+PharmAthene has proposed a timeline for completing these contract activities up to and including the submission of its settlement proposal.
+The company expects these events to occur in the third or fourth quarter of 2014.
 We do not expect that we will receive additional significant funding from BARDA for the further development of SparVax®.
-Therefore, unless we are able to secure additional funding for our SparVax® development program from other sources, we anticipate that revenues for this program will be less in future periods than in prior years.

-· Under our contract with CBMS for our second generation rBChE bioscavanger, we recognized approximately \$0.3 million and \$0.8 million of revenue for the three months ended June 30, 2014 and 2013, respectively, and approximately \$0.5 million and \$2.2 million of revenue for the six months ended June 30, 2014 and 2013, respectively.
-In the first six months of 2014 our activities were focused on the preparation and execution of planned pharmacokinetic (PK) non-clinical studies, while in the comparable 2013 periods we completed additional upstream and downstream manufacturing activities and material purification and generation activities.
-The program period of performance was extended to September 2014 and as of June 30, 2014, approximately \$0.4 million remains available under this contract.
+Therefore, unless we are able to secure additional funding for our SparVax® development program, we anticipate that revenues for this program will be less in future periods than in prior years. - Under our contract for our second generation rBChE bioscavanger, we recognized approximately \$0.3 million and \$1.4 million of revenue for the three months ended March 31, 2014 and 2013, respectively.
+In the first three months of 2014 our activities were focused on the preparation and initial execution of planned efficacy and pharmacokinetic (PK) non- clinical studies, while in the comparable 2013 periods we completed additional upstream and downstream manufacturing activities and material purification and generation activities.
+The program period of performance was extended to September 2014 and as of March 31, 2014, approximately \$0.6 million remains available under this contract.
 Unless we are able to secure additional funding for our rBChE bioscavanger development program, we anticipate that revenues for this program in future periods will be less than in prior years.

-Intellectual Property

-On May 20, 2014, we were issued U.S. Patent number 8,729,245 "Recombinant Butyrylcholinesterases and Truncates Thereof".